JaafarAlMuallim/CS50-Tag-Up/README.md

 users has username, email, bio, history and favorite photos and a counter for them.

 #### controllers:
- is where the helper methods are exported each file contains the related methods, for example: comments file contains the methods to create a comment and delete it and how it will be done in the database. posts is for done with full CRUD, user can create, view, update and delete posts, they can also save others posts if they like it and reach it later in their profile. searches is related to the search bar and how can a user search for a specific tag or a specific user, it is done with regular expression and search is case insenetive.
+it iswhere the helper methods are exported each file contains the related methods, for example: comments file contains the methods to create a comment and delete it and how it will be done in the database. posts is for done with full CRUD, user can create, view, update and delete posts, they can also save others posts if they like it and reach it later in their profile. searches is related to the search bar and how can a user search for a specific tag or a specific user, it is done with regular expression and search is case insenetive.